Soft then Hard: Rethinking the Quantization in Neural Image Compression: Learned Lossy Image Compression

 The first RHS term is the log likelihood of natural images, which is a constant during optimization since the image $x$ is given in the task of compression.
 The second RHS term evaluates to zero in the case of additive standard uniform noise (as a stand-in for quantization during training):

-The rest two terms $-\log p_{\boldsymbol{x}|\boldsymbol{\tilde{y}} }(\boldsymbol{x} |\boldsymbol{\tilde{y}})$ and $-\log p_{\boldsymbol{\tilde{y}}} (\boldsymbol{\tilde{y}})$ in Eq.\ref{equation1} correspond to the weighted \textit{distortion} and the estimated \textit{rate}, respectively.
+The rest two terms $-\log p(\boldsymbol{x} |\boldsymbol{\tilde{y}})$ and $-\log p(\boldsymbol{\tilde{y}})$ in Eq.\ref{equation1} correspond to the weighted \textit{distortion} and the estimated \textit{rate}, respectively.
 The specific form of distortion is linked to the assumption on $\boldsymbol{x}$, \egno, a squared error loss equals to choosing a Gaussian assumption.
 But we can generalize Eq.\ref{equation1} to other distortion metrics.
 Note that the actual rate is the discrete entropy of $\boldsymbol{\hat{y}}$ (at test time, $\boldsymbol{\hat{y}} = \lceil \boldsymbol{y} \rfloor$) that is non-differentiable.
-Following \cite{theis2017lossy}, such discrete entropy is upper-bounded by the differential entropy of $\boldsymbol{\tilde{y}}$ during training with Jensen's inequality as \footnote{We extend the derivation in \cite{theis2017lossy} with additive uniform noise (although not rigorously proved here). \cite{balle2016end} provide a statistical explanation for this inequality.}:
+Following \cite{theis2017lossy}, such discrete entropy is upper-bounded by the differential entropy of $\boldsymbol{\tilde{y}}$ during training with Jensen's inequality as \footnote{We extend the derivation in \cite{theis2017lossy} with additive uniform noise ($\approx$ is got from a high-rate assumption). \cite{balle2016end} provide a statistical explanation for this inequality.}:

 Therefore, minimizing the relaxed differential entropy with distortion is equivalent to minimizing the \textit{upper bound} of the actual rate-distortion value.
 And the rate-distortion optimization is associated with the goal of variational inference (the LHS term in Eq.\ref{equation1}).
 As shown later in Section \ref{section4.2}, the standard additive uniform noise here is a special case of our derived scaled uniform noise.